Please note: From 14th June I am moving house and may not respond to review requests for about ten days.

 Tips to help get your book reviewed by the review team

-- Don’t do a copy and paste request across many book blogs.
+- Address your request to me, Rosie, and get my name right!
+Don’t do a copy and paste request across many book blogs.
 You should look at every book blog individually, and write your request according to the blog’s submission guidelines.

 On occasion, I will be unable to accept a submission for the Review Team list.
 This may be due to the standard of the content, or because of the genre; my reviewers all have busy lives, and it may be that those who might normally take your book are not currently able to review.
 I aim to reply to each submission, but running a book review team of this size is extremely time-consuming, and sometimes it is simply not possible.
 If you have not heard back from me within two weeks of your submission, it is likely that I have been unable to accept it.